chromium/chromium/docs/threading_and_tasks_testing.md

 ### base::test::SingleThreadTaskEnvironment

-Your component uses `base::ThreadTaskRunnerHandle::Get()` or `base::SequencedTaskRunnerHandle::Get()` to post tasks to the thread it was created on?
+Your component uses `base::SingleThreadTaskRunner::GetCurrentDefault()` or `base::SequencedTaskRunner::GetCurrentDefault()` to post tasks to the thread it was created on?
 You'll need at least a `base::test::SingleThreadTaskEnvironment` in order for these APIs to be functional and `base::RunLoop` to run the posted tasks.

 Typically this will look something like this: